karrick/goavro/README.md

 writer's schema to a reader's schema using aliases.
 Although goavro can compile schemas with aliases, it does not implement this feature.

-### Canonicalization of Schemas

-The Avro specification describes the process by which schemas are canonlicalized.
-Goavro does not canonicalize schema strings when creating a `Codec`, although it does eliminate extra whitespace.

 ### Default maximum block count and block size

 To prevent over allocation of memory when decoding Avro arrays, bytes,